“A Place for Everyone” is what we strive for as we welcome

 Entrances and Parking

-There is one handicap accessible entrance to the church at 209 Washtenaw Avenue.
-The west entrance, which is the main entrance during the week, is directly across from the Church parking lot at the corner of Washtenaw Avenue and Adams Street.
-This parking lot has parking for xx cars with x permanent handicap parking spaces.
-These x accessible parking spaces are on the east side of the lot with two on each side of the entrance.
-There are accessible aisles and curb cuts for each space allowing easy access to the sidewalk and entrance.
+The Church parking lot at the corner of Washtenaw Avenue and Adams Street.
+The west entrance to the church at 209 Washtenaw Ave. is one handicap accessible and has an elevator to access the sanctuary and all floors.
+The newly renovated bathrooms on each floor are accessible.
+The west entrance, which is the main entrance during the week.
+There are accessible aisles in the sanctuary, and there are street curb cuts allowing easy access to the sidewalk and west entrance to the building.
 There is also parking available on Washtenaw Avenue on Sundays during worship.
 And there is public parking available on Washington Avenue and in the Ypsilanti Transit Center parking lot a half block away from the church - the church entrances on Washtenaw Avenue are used for entry when parking in these locations.

 Washtenaw West Entrance

-This is our main entrance and is accessed from the church parking lot off Washington St. The 2 sets of double doors have automatic door switches.
+This is our main entrance and is accessed from the church parking lot off Washtenaw Avenue.
+The 2 sets of double doors have automatic door switches.
 These doors enter onto the elevator level of the church building.
 There is a Visitor Greeter available prior to the Worship service to assist persons with entry.

 Washtenaw East Entrance

-These doors provide direct access to the Sanctuary via stairs with railings.
+These doors provide direct access to the elevator and the Sanctuary via stairs with railings.

 The elevator is located inside the Washtenaw Avenue west entrance just to the left.
 It goes to 3 levels: